raysan5/raylib/CONTRIBUTING.md

 ### Opening new Issues

-To open new issue for raylib (bug, enhancement, discussion...), just try to follow these rules:
+To open new issues for raylib (bug, enhancement, discussion...), just try to follow these rules:

  - Make sure the issue has not already been reported before by searching on GitHub under Issues.
  - If you're unable to find an open issue addressing the problem, open a new one.
 Be sure to include a title and clear description, as much relevant information as possible, and a code sample demonstrating the unexpected behavior.
- - If applies, attach some screenshot of the issue and a .zip file with the code sample and required resources.
+ - If applicable, attach some screenshot of the issue and a .zip file with the code sample and required resources.
  - On issue description, add a brackets tag about the raylib module that relates to this issue.
  If don't know which module, just report the issue, I will review it.
  - You can check other issues to see how is being done!